 It's easy to understand why, historically, Bitter Oranges became associated with opulence, wealth, and culinary delights.
 They appear in the middle of winter, when all is cold and grey, offering visual warmth and a plethora of culinary possibilities.
 Recipes for puddings, sauces and preserves made with Sevilla oranges go back centuries, but it was a happy accident of inclement weather that marmalade was born.

-A ship carrying a cargo of Seville oranges was forced to shelter from a storm in the harbour at Dundee.
+A ship carrying a cargo of Seville oranges was forced to shelter from a storm in the harbor at Dundee.
 A local grocer named James Keiller, bought up the fruit before it went bad, and his wife Janet, turned them into marmalade.
 You will find here our favorite marmalade recipe, and for more ideas on how to cool with this amazing citrus, check out KITCHN’s recommendations

 Also be sure to check out our friend Clare’s blog post on the subject on the Meeting Point Post

-Your box this month comes with our favorite recipe, and the description below goes into a little more detail than the version on your card.
 Here is a printable image of the recipe to share.
 We hope you will give it a try!

 Sevilla Orange Marmalade